 No silage additive can work effectively where the silage has not been rolled or where the clamp is not fully sealed

 No silage additive can work effectively where the silage has not been rolled or where the clamp is not fully sealed.
 Shrinkage or DM loss can be cut by about 40 tonnes in a 1000 tonne clamp simply by increasing the density of the silage by a third.
 For best results aim for 25% - 28% DM, chop short, roll well, use direct cut grass on the top 1 - 2 metres, side sheet and sheet up as soon as the pit is full.
-Use Silostop Oxygen Barrier and make sure that all edges and seams are completely air tight before applying nets, and tyres or lorry tyre side walls for additional weight.
+Using a low transmission Passion Ag Oxygen Barrier Film has been shown to delay heating on the face by up to 5 days.
+But make sure that all edges and seams are completely air tight before applying nets, and tyres or lorry tyre side walls for additional weight.
 Having done that, wait at least 6 weeks before opening the pit and ensure that usage rates are at least 15cms /day in cold weather and at least 30 cms / day in summer.
-How to seal a silage clamp for maximum feed value.

 Smaller specialised companies with a heavy on farm presence on the other hand have often been much more innovative and more able to respond to the changing needs of farmers.

 Most biological inoculants actually reduce effluent losses, whilst acids can rupture the cell wall and increase effluent losses.
 When the UKASTA / AIC Forage Additives Register was still in operation in 2005 over half the inoculants registered, but none of the acids and salts, had gained approval for reduced effluent flow.
 Effluent contains valuable nutrients and should therefore be minimised.
-A rapid wilt to 25% - 28% DM should be the aim.
+A rapid wilt to 26% - 30% DM should be the aim.
+Tedding immediately after mowing can result in a dramatic five fold increase in wilting rates.

 Effluent flow is normally minimal above 25% dry matter but can be prolific below 20% DM.
 Not surprising when we consider that at 15% DM the clamp is 85% water, or not much thicker than milk.
 All silage clamps do produce some water.
 This is due to dry matter losses.
 The best fermentations have a fermentation loss of around 6% - 8%.
 A badly fermented grass silage may have fermentation and storage losses of over 30% which may reduce DM% by 2% - 3%.
 As organic matter is used as an energy source during the fermentation heat, carbon dioxide, acids and water are generated.